-We at JC Refrigeration try to build these as easy to install as possible, and so these are DIY cooling units but please be aware though that our upgrades might not look quite the same, and brackets, frames, hole plates might not always line up perfectly as fridge boxes can vary at times, and so some modifications, foam shaving or tweaking might need to be done at times to install it.
-A thing to remember is these are made out of thick steel tube and plates so some twisting or pushing into place is very normal and nothing to be alarmed about.
-We offer videos for the gas/elect and install manuals for the Hvac units to help you thru this install and feel free to send us a picture along with your question, and we will help you to the best of our ability.
+We at JC Refrigeration try to build these units so that they are able to be installed by DIY customers.
+But please be aware though that our upgrades might not look quite the same.
+Some brackets, frames, mounting holes might not always line up perfectly as fridge boxes can vary at times.
+So, some modifications, such as shaving foam or tweaking frames might need to be done at times to install the unit.
+Something to remember is that these cooling units are built with steel tubes and steel plates so some minor twisting or pushing to get the unit installed will not harm the cooling unit.
+We offer videos for the gas/electric versions and install manuals for the HVAC units to help you through this install.
+Feel free to send us a picture along with your question, and we will help you to the best of our ability.

-JR, Jeremy & Aaron Lambright
+JR & Jeremy Lambright